-AI headshot tools are everywhere now.
-Upload a selfie, pick a style, get a "professional" headshot in two minutes.
 I test every major AI headshot tool that launches.
-It's part of knowing my industry.
-And here's the honest truth: for enterprise organizations, the question isn't whether AI can generate a face.
+It is part of knowing my industry.
+The question for enterprise organizations is not whether AI can generate a face.
 It obviously can.
-The question is whether the result actually serves your brand when it's placed on a team page next to 200 other headshots, scrutinized by a prospect deciding whether to hire your firm.
+The question is whether the result actually serves your brand when it sits on a team page next to 199 other headshots, scrutinized by a prospect deciding whether to hire your firm.

 What AI Gets Right (Being Honest Here)